zuo/unittest_expander/docs/reference.rst

 .. class:: paramseq(*param_collection_items, **param_collection_labeled_items)

-   The class has the following methods:
+   The public interface of instances of the class includes the following
+   methods:

    .. method:: __add__(other)

-       Returns a new :class:`paramseq` instance (concatenates the current instance with *other*).
+       Returns a new :class:`paramseq` instance (being a result of concatenation of the current :class:`paramseq` instance and the *other* parameter collection).

    .. method:: __radd__(other)

-       Returns a new :class:`paramseq` instance (concatenates *other* with the current instance).
+       Returns a new :class:`paramseq` instance (being a result of concatenation of the *other* parameter collection and the current :class:`paramseq` instance).

    .. method:: context(context_manager_factory, *its_args, **its_kwargs)

        Returns a new :class:`paramseq` instance contaning the same items as the current instance -- but each item with the specified context factory attached.

 The :class:`param` class
 ------------------------

 .. class:: param(*args, **kwargs)

-   The class has the following methods:
+   The public interface of instances of the class includes the following
+   methods:

    .. method:: context(context_manager_factory, *its_args, **its_kwargs)